mtreinik/rubric/README.md

 # Design principles

-- User can create, load and save their own rubrics
+- User can create, load and save their own rubrics.
-- User can export filled rubric to Google Docs
+- User can export filled rubric to Google Docs.
-- Works in a browser
+- Works in a browser.
-- No server needed
+- No server needed.

 # Development

 ## TODO

 - create example rubrics
+- create 10 minute presentation on Rubric
 - add documentation
 - aria tags for accessibility